Prompt Search

 Character Limit

 Search prompts are limited to 100 characters to ensure optimal AI processing.
-If you exceed this limit:
+If you exceed this limit:- The search bar will show a red warning

 - A character counter appears showing your current count